Decentralization: A Qualitative Survey of Node Operators: Introduction

 Decentralization, while difficult to define, is a core tenet of blockchain technology, and is defined via protocol-enforced incentives and technical means as well as by non-technical measures.
-We propose potential ways of understanding decentralization in \hyperlink{subsection.2.2}{\S2.2}, and document the views of node operators on what it means in the real world in \hyperlink{section.3}{\S3}.
+We examine ways of understanding decentralization from existing literature in Section 2.3, and document the views of node operators on what it means in the real world in Section 3.
 Throughout, we address the views of node operators on decentralization, the responsibilities of validators, and their role within the organisational dynamics of a network.

-Finally, to make the implicit explicit, we offer a model for roles in the typical structure of a Proof-of-Stake blockchain (\hyperlink{subsubsection.4.1.1}{\S4.1.1}).
-We use our interviews to inform not only the identification of personas, but also support analysis of the reported dynamics between them.
-Though we focus on the Cosmos Ecosystem, due to our recruitment methodology, much of our analysis can be applied to any network that uses Proof-of-Stake, or specifically, Delegated Proof-of-Stake as its security mechanism.

-We theorize that, contrary to a general assumption by node operators that increased decentralization results in increased rewrite resistance, different network and governance topologies simply result in different manifestations of ledger rewrites (\hyperlink{subsubsection.4.1.3}{\S4.1.3} and \hyperlink{subsection.4.3}{\S4.3}).
+First, we advance a two-axis analytical model of decentralization in Section 4.1.
+We then theorize that, contrary to a general assumption by node operators that increased decentralization results in increased rewrite resistance, different network and governance topologies result in different manifestations of ledger rewrites (Section 4.3 and Section 4.6), but do not change their likelihood.
 For example, consortium ledgers might feature the risk that an authority uses its position to force change, and permissionless ledgers might be at risk of takeover by foundations, developer groups, or stakeholder blocs.
-Crucially, our breakdown of the two axes of decentralization, \textit{network topology} and \textit{governance topology} (\hyperlink{subsection.4.2}{\S4.2}), that can be analysed both ex-ante and ex-post relies on a simple heuristic, asking the question `decentralization of what?'
+Crucially, our breakdown of the two axes of decentralization, \textit{network topology} and \textit{governance topology}, that can be analysed both ex-ante and ex-post relies on a simple heuristic, asking the question `decentralization of what?'

+To make the implicit explicit, we offer a model for roles in the typical structure of a Proof-of-Stake blockchain (Section 4.4).
+We use our interviews to inform the identification of personas, and support analysis of the reported dynamics between them.
+Though we focus on the Cosmos Ecosystem,\footnote{The Cosmos Ecosystem is an interconnected network of blockchains built using the same Software Development Kit, or SDK.
+By default, they are linked by the IBC protocol, and are Delegated Proof-of-Stake, built around a DAO (Decentralized Autonomous Organisation) for voting on protocol upgrades and governance issues.~\cite{whatiscosmos}} due to our recruitment methodology, much of our analysis can be applied to any network that uses Proof-of-Stake, or specifically, Delegated Proof-of-Stake,\footnote{See Bashir~\cite{Bashir2022} for a definition, and Section 4.4 for analysis.} as its security mechanism, and has governance and network topologies to those described by our respondents.